Simhyeon/r4d/docs/change.md

 **rad**

+- CHANGE : Refactored logger logics with crate trexter
+- CHANGE : Solved debugging regression in terms of functionality
 - CHANGE : Changed from's name to spread
 - CHANGE : Deterred macros' expansion order is not consistent with function macros
 - CHANGE : Removed ieval because counter replaces it